 Today, having mended fences and reconnected with Chani's family of origin, Chani is a proud, out gay parent, a spiritual leader and teacher, an established Motivational Speaker, a Certified Holistic Life Coach, a Spiritual counselor, a licensed Social Worker, and Ritual Creator.
 Chani has found a way to combine personal development, spiritual learning and courageous risk-taking that has been Chani's experience in life to direct retreats, create workshops and talks that are empowering and inspiring to all people.

 From 2007-2020, Chani facilitated a monthly support group for LGBTQIA women in NYC.
 This groups provided a community of trust and mutual aid for divers group of individuals with a wide variety of experiences, ages, and identities .
-As part of Chani's work with the LGBTQIA community Chani leads an annual weekend retreat that includes community building programs and workshops.
+As part of Chani's work with the LGBTQIA community Chani directed and lead annual weekend retreat that includes community building programs and workshops.

 Chani received an interfaith minister degree in 2009.
 Chani creates unique ceremonies and rituals for all.
 Chani crafts ceremonies for each individual and/or couple that express the uniqueness of who they are and how they want to be seen in the world.

 In 2013 Chani joined the staff of Footsteps, an organization that helps individuals leaving ultra-orthodox Judaism. in 2022 Chani shifted to a consultant and is now the Scholar in Residence at Footsteps.
 As part of Chani's role at Footsteps, Chani trains staff in different organizations that provide resources for Footsteps members, such as family law attorneys, social workers and guidance counselors in colleges.
 Chani has testified as an expert witness in some of these cases.

 In 2020, Chani graduated with a Masters in Social Work from Rutgers University.
 Chani received her Social Work license and works part-time at Body Positive Works, a private practice in New Jersey.